-- Clothing Damage: Each of the rugrats especially Angelica's outfits get damaged while in the woods, Stu's also gets damaged when he crashes through the shed on his Dactar plane.
+- Clothing Damage: Each of the Rugrats especially Angelica's outfits get damaged while in the woods during the climax, Stu's also gets damaged when he crashes through the shed on his Dactar plane.
 Even Cynthia is looking pretty ragged by the end.

 - Cousin Oliver: Dil.
 After all, this is his debut.

 - Darker and Edgier: All the great memories we had of Rugrats are on display here; life-threatening situations, murderous animals, psychological tension tearing the group apart, the works.

 - Death Glare: Tommy has a few of these when he loses it and blows up at Dil.
 It's one of the things that causes Dil to change.

 - Description Cut: Didi explains that Stu and Drew are brothers and they get along wonderfully.
 Cut to them fighting.

 - Determinator: Pretty much all the main cast.
 The babies searching for "the Lizard" to get home, Angelica searching for Cynthia, and the adults searching for the kids.

 - Disney Death: Spike who saves the babies from the huge vicious wolf, ending with both of them falling of the bridge and over a waterfall.†Fortunately, Spike manages to survive by landing at the bottom of the bridge.